holdenk/spark-upgrade/README.md

 ## Semi-Automatic Upgrades

 Upgrading your code to a new version of Spark is perhaps not how most folks wish to spend there work day (let alone their after work day).
-Some parts of the migrations can be automated, and when combined with the upgrade validation described bellow can (hopefully) lead to reasonably
+Some parts of the migrations can be automated, and when combined with the upgrade validation described above can (hopefully) lead to reasonably confident automatic upgrades.

 ### SQL (WIP)